Animanny/ECE444-F2022-Lab6/README.md

 ## ECE444 Lab 6: TDD

+_scroll further for the written section of the project_

 Ani Srikanth's submission for ECE444 Lab 6 for the Fall 2022 semester.

 This lab is a replay of the [flaskr-tdd project](https://github.com/mjhea0/flaskr-tdd#first-test)